Heman10x-NGU/Test-Repository/README.md

 <br>

-### 1️⃣ Install The MetaMask web extension
+1 Install The MetaMask web extension

 You can download the metamak web extension from <a href="https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn">here</a>

 <br>

-Download Ganache
+2.Download Ganache
-Also You Must have Nodejs Installed then
+3.Also You Must have Nodejs Installed

-Just Open the Project in Your VS-Code and keep the Ganache Running
+4.Just Open the Project in Your VS-Code and keep the Ganache Running

-Run the command
+5.Run the commands
-`truffle migrate --reset`
+  (i).     `truffle migrate --reset`
-`npm run start`
+  (ii).    `npm run start`